mehara-rothila/we-go-jim-back/README.md

 ## Overview

 The WE GO JIM backend is built as a RESTful API service using Express.js and MongoDB.
-It provides secure user authentication and comprehensive workout schedule management functionality.
+It provides secure user authentication, comprehensive workout schedule management, exercise library functionality, and performance analytics.

 ## Directory Structure